Life

 We also challenge the Greeks in elegy, of whom it seems to me the author Tibullus is most polished and elegant; there are those who prefer Propertius.
 Ovid is more playful than both, just as Gallus is harsher.

-Horace and Ovid both also recognize Tibullus’ poetry.
+Horace and Ovid also recognize Tibullus’ poetry.
 Horace dedicated a whole poem to him (Ep.
 1.4), Ovid, like Domitius Marsus, wrote an elegy mourning his death (Amores 3.9).

 Tibullus Online